azat-co/aws-intermediate/labs/5-serverless.md

   --timeout 10
 ```

 Memory size and timout are optional.
-By default, they are 128 and 3 correspondigly.
+By default, they are 128 and 3 correspondingly.

 Results will look similar to this but with different IDs of course: